-Cleaning products can be hazardous.
+Remember, cleaning products can be hazardous.
 Some are toxic.
 Others can burst into flame if you strike a match or get them on a hot part of the vehicle.
 Some are dangerous if you breathe their fumes in a closed space.
-When you use anything in a container to clean your Oldsmobile, be sure to follow the instructions.
+When you use anything from a container to clean your Oldsmobile, be sure to follow the manufacturer's warnings and instructions.
 And always open your doors or windows when you're cleaning the inside.